 The term for when a medicine is mixed into a liquid.

 Sustained-release tablets release the active ingredient over an extended period of time, meaning more constant drug levels, fewer side effects and less frequent dosing.

 This is a side effect of long-term use of typical antipsychotics which results in abnormal muscular movements.

 An abbreviation used by doctors to mean 'three times a day' when they prescribe medicines.

-Also known as first-generation antipsychotics, these are the original or older type of antipsychotics.
+Also known as a first-generation antipsychotic, this is the original or older type of antipsychotic.

 A system for the public and health professionals to report side effects from medicines.